Discrete cosine and sine transforms generalized to honeycomb lattice: Abstract

 \section{Abstract}

 The discrete cosine and sine transforms are generalized to a triangular fragment of the honeycomb lattice.
-The two-variable orbit functions of the Weyl group $A_2$, discretized simultaneously on the weight and root lattices, induce the family of the extended Weyl orbit functions.
+The honeycomb point sets are constructed by subtracting the root lattice from the weight lattice points of the crystallographic root system $A_2$.
+The two-variable orbit functions of the Weyl group of $A_2$, discretized simultaneously on the weight and root lattices, induce a novel parametric family of extended Weyl orbit functions.
 The periodicity and von Neumann and Dirichlet boundary properties of the extended Weyl orbit functions are detailed.
 Three types of discrete complex Fourier-Weyl transforms and real-valued Hartley-Weyl transforms are described.
 Unitary transform matrices and interpolating behaviour of the discrete transforms are exemplified.
 Consequences of the developed discrete transforms for transversal eigenvibrations of the mechanical graphene model are discussed.

 $^1$ Department of Physics, Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague, B\v{r}ehov\'a~7, CZ--115 19 Prague, Czech Republic

 \textit{E-mail:} jiri.hrivnak@fjfi.cvut.cz, lenka.motlochova@fjfi.cvut.cz